a-morales/kwm/README.md

 ```

 In addition to bsp, *Kwm* supports both monocle and floating spaces.
-If a space is set to floating mode, Kwm will ignore this space.
+If a space is set to floating mode, *Kwm* will ignore this space.
 If a space is in monocle mode, every window will run fullscreen.

-If a window is not detected by Kwm, it is most likely due to a 'window role' mismatch.
+If a window is not detected by *Kwm*, it is most likely due to a 'window role' mismatch.
 Use the command `kwmc config add-role role application` to fix this.
 See https://github.com/koekeishiya/kwm/issues/40 for information.

 ### Donate
-First of all, Kwm will always be free and open source, however some users have
+First of all, *Kwm* will always be free and open source, however some users have
 expressed interest in some way to show their support.

 If you wish to do so, I have set up a patreon [here](https://www.patreon.com/aasvi).